Man found in the Salinas River Bed Thursday morning identified as hit-and-run suspect

 40-year-old Pedro Alvarado-Torres, of King City was found around 8:30 a.m. by a citizen who was metal detecting.

-The SLO County Sheriff a has confirmed the identity of the deceased as Torres.
+The San Luis Obispo County Sheriff's Office has confirmed the identity of the deceased as Torres.
 They are now investigating the cause of death.

 The investigation to the hit-and-run is also still under investigation.